cme212/course/notes/lecture-06/specifications.md

 An **invariant** is a statement that is always true at a particular point in the code.
 Stating and enforcing invariants within code are useful for catching bugs and generally reasoning about code behavior.

-A **precondition** is an invariant that must be true when a some line of code is called.
+A **precondition** is an invariant that holds when a function is called.
 A function's precondition is a part of the contract with the users and constrains its caller: if the caller does not obey the precondition, then all bets are off and the function can do whatever it likes.

-A **postcondition** is an invariant that must be true once a function returns, provided all preconditions were met.
+A **postcondition** is an invariant that holds when a function returns, provided all preconditions were met.
 A function's postcondition is the other part of the contract with the users but constrains the function itself: assuming the caller obeyed the precondition, the function must ensure that the postcondition holds.

 Implicit preconditions and postconditions don't need to be stated.
 All functions have the implicit precondition that memory has not been corrupted.
 All functions have the implicit postcondition that they don't modify seemingly-unrelated state; for instance, if a function modifies a global variable, this should be listed explicitly in the specification.